 Curved ribbons (1982) Gerard Walraeven

-According to the original plans, a large station hall would be built here, but instead the station building became a sober block.
+According to the original plans, a large station concourse was to be built here, but instead the station building became a soberly built block.
 The artist's assignment was to create a spatial object to mark the entrance area of Gerdesiaweg station.
 A proposal by sculptor Gerard Walraeven was chosen from three sketch designs.
-He delivered an extensive, steel, conceptual 'wink', which is nevertheless somewhat lost in the amorphous residual space between the housing blocks around the station.
-The work is placed above ground.
-On the square two 'ribbon-like elements' - namely, high, curved, vertical, thick plates of corten steel - seem to go into the ground together and continue underground to reach the other side of the station building, separated from each other a little above to get to the ground.
+He provided an extensive, steel, conceptual 'wink', which is nevertheless somewhat lost in the amorphous residual space between the residential blocks around the station.
+The work has been placed above ground.
+In the square, two 'ribbon-like elements' - namely high, curved, vertical, thick plates of Corten steel - appear to enter the ground together and continue underground to reach the other side of the station building, separated from each other a bit above. get to the ground.
 However, the high and low parts of the work are so far apart that the connection is not perceived by everyone.
-The high party is therefore also recognized as an expression of modern art and has become a favorite object for skaters.
-The two low rust-colored pieces of steel can be seen as unsightly remains of some kind of construction.
+The high party is therefore also recognized as an expression of modern art and has become a popular object for skaters.
+The two low rust-colored pieces of steel can be seen as unsightly remnants of some construction.

-Gerard Walraeven (Nijmegen, 1942-2010) studied at the Free Academy of Visual Arts in The Hague.
+Gerard Walraeven (Nijmegen, 1942-2010) studied at the Free Academy for visual arts in The Hague.
 He was a sculptor and made great works, fighting with material and form.
-The artist went into battle with geometric shapes to create the illusion that the steel is pliable.
-He worked mostly with corten steel.
+The artist battled with geometric shapes to create the illusion in the viewer that steel is pliable.
+He largely worked with weathering steel.